DotVision/DotVision.Energy.Spoony/README.md

 ## 📁 Contents

-- ✅ Precompiled firmware files (`.bin` or `.hex`), organized by version
+- ✅ Precompiled firmware files (`.bin` or `.hex`), organized by device revision
+    - *latest* folder contains the latest firmware version available for all device revisions
+    - *previous* folder contains older firmware versions, organized by device revision
-- 📝 Release notes and changelogs
+- 📝 Release notes and changelogs : Release notes are available together with each firmware file
-- 🧭 Firmware update instructions
+- 🧭 Firmware update instructions : See below
-- ⚙️ Hardware compatibility details (Spoony v1, v2, etc.)

 > ⚠️ **No source code is included in this repository.**
 Only official and validated firmware binaries ready for deployment are provided.